Kotti/kotti_user_manual/docs/adding_content/documents.rst

 software, for embedding images in a document.

 We list the available rootstock in the body of our "Fruit Rootstock" document.
+In an actual fruit stand website, we would probbly add documents for each of these rootstock packs, but for this user manual, we will just add this one document.

 Saving
 ------